-So this is like the coin toss made by Amitabh Bachchan in movie Sholay.
-Any which ways, FI-RE was the way forward for me. 🙂
+So this is like the coin toss made by Amitabh Bachchan in the movie Sholay.
+Any ways, FI-RE was the way forward for me. 🙂

 Dev – There are easy thumb rules for people looking for FI.
 Like 25x or 30x of annual expenses.
 Did you incorporate some in your planning?

 Ram – I read voraciously about everything available on the internet on this topic.
-Basic search threw up sites like MMM (Mr. Money Mustache) and ERE (Early Retirement Extreme) which helped me clearly see that there are practical tools out there.
+A basic search threw up sites like MMM (Mr. Money Mustache) and ERE (Early Retirement Extreme) which helped me clearly see that there are practical tools out there.

 It was very reassuring since the FI movement in India was and is still nascent.